nidhish-nayak/linkx/README.md

 ## Contributing 🤝

-We welcome contributions to the Linkx - social media project!
-If you would like to contribute, please follow these steps:
+We welcome open-source contributions to **Linkx - social media project** !
+If you would like to contribute, please follow the below steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix: `git checkout -b feature-name`.